aanaedu/clementinejs-mod/README.md

 Clementine.js is a lightweight boilerplate for fullstack JavaScript development which utilizes MongoDB, Express and Node.js.
 The boilerplate errs on the side of transparency and simplicity, making it an ideal starting point for beginner and seasoned developers alike.

-The [Free Code Camp](http://www.freecodecamp.com) version of Clementine.js is meant for use when completing projects as part of the FCC curriculum.
-This version includes GitHub authentication using [Passport](http://passportjs.org/).
+The [Free Code Camp](http://www.freecodecamp.com) modified version of Clementine.js is meant for use when completing projects as part of the FCC curriculum.
+This version includes local and Google authentication using [Passport](http://passportjs.org/).

 ## Versions